 In February 2009, the State Board adopted Resolution No. 2009-011, which established a statewide Recycled Water Policy.
-The Recycled Water Policy requires the State Board and the Regional Boards to focus their limited resources on projects that require substantial regulatory review due to unique site-specific conditions, and exercise their authority to the fullest extent possible to encourage the use of recycled water, consistent with state and federal water quality regulations.
+The Recycled Water Policy requires the State Board and the Regional Water Quality Control Boards to focus their limited resources on projects that require substantial regulatory review due to unique site-specific conditions, and exercise their authority to the fullest extent possible to encourage the use of recycled water, consistent with state and federal water quality regulations.
+An amendment regarding monitoring requirements for constituents of emerging concern (CECs) was adopted in 2013, and another amendment to provide statewide consistency for recycled water project permit requirements is underway.

-While California's Porter-Cologne Act charges Regional Boards with developing and enforcing Basin Plan groundwater quality objectives, the Regional Boards' permitting and enforcement jurisdiction is limited to the regulation of "discharges of wastes", including wastewater, stormwater and recycled water.
+While California's Porter-Cologne Act charges Regional Water Quality Boards with developing and enforcing Basin Plan groundwater quality objectives, the Regional Water Quality Control Boards' permitting and enforcement jurisdiction is limited to the regulation of "discharges of wastes", including wastewater, stormwater and recycled water.
 The Recycled Water Policy recognizes that wastewater and recycled water projects may represent only a portion of the overall salinity/nutrient loads within a watershed or groundwater basin.
 To address this, the Recycled Water Policy requires that the management of salinity and nutrient loads be done through the development of regional and sub-regional salt and nutrient management plans.
 The Policy identifies stakeholder-driven Salt and Nutrient Management Plans (SNMPs) as the appropriate means for identifying and managing salinity and nutrient loads; per the Policy, those stakeholders with a vested interest in groundwater are responsible for developing SNMP.

-The Recycled Water Policy requires that SNMPs be prepared for each California groundwater basin or sub-basin, or have made substantial progress toward completion, by May 2014.
-While the intent of the SNMP requirements is to promote statewide recycled water use while providing for groundwater quality protection, the San Diego Regional Board essentially met this intent during the 1980s and 1990s through a series of recycled water/groundwater protection studies and associated Basin Plan modification efforts.
+The Recycled Water Policy required that SNMPs be prepared for each California groundwater basin or sub-basin, or have made substantial progress toward completion, by May 2014.
+While the intent of the SNMP requirements is to promote statewide recycled water use while providing for groundwater quality protection, the San Diego Water Board essentially met this intent during the 1980s and 1990s through a series of recycled water/groundwater protection studies and associated Basin Plan modification efforts.
 These prior efforts resulted in the promotion of recycled water use throughout a large portion of the Region.